Use the Connector Hub service to transfer data between services in Oracle Cloud Infrastructure.

 You can also access Connector Hub from the following services in the Console:

-• Logging: Open the navigation menu and click Observability & Management.
-Under Logging, click Logs.
+Logging: Open the navigation menu and select Observability & Management.
+Under Logging, select Logs.

-• Streaming: Open the navigation menu and click Analytics & AI.
-Under Messaging, click Streaming.
+Streaming: Open the navigation menu and select Analytics & AI.
+Under Messaging, select Streaming.

 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).

-If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
-The administrator can confirm which compartment or compartments you should be using.
+If you're a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that the company owns, contact an administrator to set up a user ID for you.
+The administrator can confirm which compartment or compartments you can use.

-Administrators: For common policies that give groups access to Connector Hub, see Allow a group to manage connectors.
+Administrators: For common policies providing access to Connector Hub, see IAM Policies.

 Note